apache/arrow/docs/source/index.rst

          :color: primary
          :expand:

-         To the Specifications
+         To Specifications

    .. grid-item-card:: Development
       :class-card: contrib-card
       :shadow: none

-      Find the documentation on the topic of contributions, reviews, building of the libraries
-      from source, building of the documentation,
-      continuous integration, benchmarks and the
+      Find documentation on our development process including our guide for new contributors, how to build the libraries from source, how to build the documentation, conducting code reviews, continuous integration,
-      release process.
+      benchmarking, and the release process.

       +++